davidknoll/mongofuse/README.md

 Mount options can be [some of these](http://blog.woralelandia.com/2012/07/16/fuse-mount-options/), as also linked from the [fuse-bindings](https://www.npmjs.com/package/fuse-bindings#mount-options) readme.

+### Use with macOS / OS X
+You will need to install [OSXFuse](https://osxfuse.github.io/) and `pkg-config`.
+If you use Homebrew, you can do this with `brew cask install osxfuse` and `brew install pkg-config`.
+You will need to authorise the kext in System Preferences.

+### Use within a docker container
+Make sure you add the following params on the `docker run` command:
+`--cap-add=MKNOD --cap-add=SYS_ADMIN --device=/dev/fuse`

 ### Things that work
 * The root directory is now created automatically when you start mongofuse with an empty database.
 This means you can actually try using it without manually